Tallest Cricketer in the World: Full List of Tallest Players in Cricket History

 8 – Blessing Muzarabani – 6’8″

-The tallest cricket player from Zimbabwe is Blessing Muzarabani.
-He is 6 feet and 8 inches tall.
+Blessing Muzarabani height is 6 feet and 8 inches.
 At this time, Blessing is a key figure in the Zimbabwe bowling line-up.
 His height enables him to bounce the ball and trouble batsmen.
 His raw pace and control on the ball allowed him to become a successful bowler in all formats of the game.

 • National Team: Zimbabwe